 But for it to do that, there are some things you have to do first.

-Start with figuring out what to automate and when
+Start with figuring out what to automate on Facebook (and when)

 - Do you have customers asking similar questions all the time, like „How much is this piece?” or „Is this dress true-to-size?”
 You probably already have at least some in mind.